tomkerkhove/promitor/docs/configuration/v2.x/metrics/index.md

 ### Metric Defaults

+- `metricDefaults.aggregation.interval` - The default interval which defines over
+  what period measurements of a metric should be aggregated. a cron that fits your needs.
+- `metricDefaults.limit` - The default maximum amount of resources to scrape when using dimensions or filters.
+- `metricDefaults.labels` - The default labels that will be applied to all metrics. _(starting as of v2.3)_
 - `metricDefaults.scraping.schedule` - A cron expression that controls
   the frequency of which all the configured metrics will be scraped from Azure Monitor.
   You can use [crontab-generator.org](https://crontab-generator.org/) to generate a cron that fits your needs. *(Required)*
-- `metricDefaults.aggregation.interval` - The default interval which defines over
-  what period measurements of a metric should be aggregated. a cron that fits your needs.
-- `metricDefaults.labels` - The default labels that will be applied to all metrics. _(starting as of v2.3)_

 ### Metrics